1983 Houston Astros season: September

 On September 13, José Cruz received a hit by pitch for the seventh time—third as an Astro—and final time in his major league career.

+Cruz collected four hits on September 16, his third four-hit contest of the campaign, and 12th of his career.
+He also doubled a pilfered a base.
+Bill Doran led the game off with a triple, while Terry Puhl and Cruz both followed with doubles to give Houston a 2–0 lead over the Cincinnati Reds.
+The Astros' momentum did not endure, however, as the Reds won easily, 8–3.

-On September 18, Cruz poasted his 14th career contest with at least three walks, otherwise going 0-for-2.
+On September 18, Cruz posted his 14th career contest with at least three walks, otherwise going 0-for-2.

 On September 20, Cruz realized his third career six-RBI game, going 2-for-3 with an intentional base on balls.
-With Houston up 5–0, Cruz launched his second career grand slam off Burt Hooton during the second inning.
-Denny Walling was 3-for-5 with three RBI, and doubled twice.
+With Houston up 5–0, Cruz launched his second career grand slam off Burt Hooton during the second inning, which only got things warmed up as Houston ran away with a 15–2 drubbing of the Los Angeles Dodgers.
+Denny Walling also had a big game, going 3-for-5 with three RBI, and doubled twice.
 Nolan Ryan (14–8) allowed four hits and two runs over six innings with seven strikeouts, and Jeff Heathcock closed out the last three innings for his first save.
-The Astros ran away with a 15–2 drubbing of the Los Angeles Dodgers.
+Cruz extended his own club record of remaining as the Astros' sole hitter with more than one 6 RBI game.
+(Note: In 1998, both Jeff Bagwell and Craig Biggio became the next Astros to record their second 6-RBI games.
+Criteria: Number of games in a career player meets criteria, playing for HOU, in the regular season, requiring Runs Batted In ≥ 6, sorted by descending instances.)